 A third variant, the PPK/S, mates the larger PP frame to the smaller PPK slide and barrel, and has been exceedingly popular in this country since its inception in 1968 (in response to the ill-conceived and poorly written Gun Control Act of that year).
 It is still produced to this day by Smith & Wesson in both .32 ACP and .380 ACP (9mm kurz).

-PP, by the way, is short for polizei pistole (which translates to “police pistol”), and PPK is polizei pistole kurz (meaning police pistol short).
+PP, by the way, is short for Polizei Pistole (which translates to “police pistol”), and PPK is Polizei Pistole Kriminal (meaning police pistol detective model).

 That means that most post-war PP-series pistols in the U.S. were either made in the U.S., first by Ranger Manufacturing for the now-defunct Interarms Company and later by S&W, or are of either German or French manufacture.
 Other variants exist (many being illegal copies, especially from the former Soviet Block countries), but those are exceedingly rare here.
 As for pre-war versions, those are all exclusively from Germany, and many were brought to the U.S. by returning servicemen or imported by Sam Cumming’s International Armament Corporation (Interarmco, and later Interarms) before he acquired the rights to manufacture here in the U.S. under the Walther banner the PPK and PPK/S versions.